Transfer Learning of CATE with Kernel Ridge Regression: Theoretical Results

-However, our setting is more challenging due to: \begin{itemize} \item[\textbf{(C1)}] Missing outcomes (only one of \(y_i(0)\), \(y_i(1)\) is observed); \item[\textbf{(C2)}] Two distribution shifts with weak overlaps (Assumption~\labelcref{assumption; weak treatment overlap,assumption; overlap source target}). \end{itemize} The first challenge (C1) arises because missing outcomes prevent direct regression on the CATE function \(h^\star\), \emph{making it difficult to adapt to \(\|h^\star\|_\cF\). } The second challenge (C2) limits the usage of the entire source sample \(n\).
+See \citet{wainwright2019high,fischer2020sobolev}.
+For Sobolev kernels, this rate is also known to be minimax optimal \citep{green2021minimax}.
+Our setting is more challenging because missing outcomes prevent direct regression on \(h^\star\), \emph{making it difficult to adapt to \(\|h^\star\|_\cF\)}, while weak treatment and source--target overlaps (Assumption~\labelcref{assumption; weak treatment overlap,assumption; overlap source target}) limit the usable source sample size.
 Hence, the \emph{effective} sample size is determined by weak overlap, which influences the learning rate.
 We define our effective sample size by accounting for these two overlaps. \begin{definition}[Effective sample size] We define the effective sample size under the two overlaps (Assumption~\labelcref{assumption; weak treatment overlap,assumption; overlap source target}) as

-\end{definition} Instead of \(n\), the effective sample size \(n_{\operatorname{eff}}\) plays a central role in the MSE bound.
-Later in Section~\labelcref{subsection; lower bound}, we prove that effective sample size is necessary and that it aligns with the lower bound.
+\end{definition} The quantity \(n_{\operatorname{eff}}\) plays a central role in the MSE bound.
+Later in Section~\labelcref{subsection: lower bound}, we prove that the effective sample size is necessary and that it aligns with the lower bound.